framps/raspiBackupDoc/en/src/backup-directory-structure.md

 Enter `-M "Hello world"` as a parameter for the option,

 ```
- ├── raspberrypi-Hello world
+ ├── raspberrypi
- │ └── raspberrypi@debian12-rsync-backup-20160415-222900
+ │ └── raspberrypi@debian12-rsync-backup-20160415-222900_Hello_world
 ```

 Enclosed is the directory structure of my backup server, which in this case is also is a Raspberry Pi.
-Different backup types can be combined per Pi. can be combined per Pi.
+Different backup types can be combined per Pi.
 Each backup is stored in a new subdirectory.

-Three or five additional files are always created per Raspberry system in addition to the backup and are necessary for the restore if it is not an `dd` backup. backup.
+Three or five additional files are always created per Raspberry system in addition to the backup and are necessary for the restore if it is not an `dd` backup.
 This makes it possible for Linux experts to restore a backup manually.
 This is described in the chapter [Manual restore](manual-restore.md).

   - `.img` - boot partition